 Mouth sores or lesions may or not be painful, but you should let your rheumatologist or dentist know about them when they flare up.
 Lesions are an indication that the disease is in an active state, and the oral symptoms are a legitimate warning sign that you should take note of.

-If the lesions are painful, a homemade “miracle mouthwash” can offer temporary relief.
-Mix together one part liquid Benadryl and one part milk of magnesia.
+If the lesions are painful, a homemade "miracle mouthwash" can offer temporary relief.
+Mix one part liquid Benadryl and one part milk of magnesia.
 Rinse thoroughly or dab the mixture directly onto the sore, but do not swallow the mouthwash.

 You may also experience a burning mouth, with or without the presence of open lesions, and the mouthwash can help with this as well.
 Don't use any types of mouth rinses that contain alcohol, as this will cause the mouth to sting further or dry out.

 Certain types of rinses have been formulated for dry mouth, but many people complain that they leave their mouths feeling slimy.
 Drink water often throughout the day, especially between meals.
-Chewing gum that contains the ingredient Xylitol will help keep teeth free of bacteria, and adding a supplemental fluoride (prescription or over the counter) to your daily routine will keep enamel strong.
+Chewing gum that contains the ingredient Xylitol will help keep teeth free of bacteria and adding a supplemental fluoride (prescription or over-the-counter) to your daily routine will keep enamel strong.

-Some people develop something called “leukoplakia” inside of their mouths.
-This is a white-colored, spiderweb appearance on the inside of the cheeks or sides of tongue.
-It’s important to have your dentist conduct an oral cancer examination at every check-up to identify precancerous or abnormal tissues in their earliest state.
+Some people develop something called "leukoplakia" inside of their mouths.
+This is a white-colored, spiderweb appearance on the inside of the cheeks or sides of the tongue.
+It's important to have your dentist conduct an oral cancer examination at every check-up to identify precancerous or abnormal tissues in their earliest state.
 While many leukoplakias cause no problem whatsoever, others may be linked with oral cancers.

-If you take cyclosporine, you may also notice a swelling or growth of hard, fibrous tissues along your gum lines.
+If you take cyclosporine, you may also notice swelling or growth of hard, fibrous tissues along your gum lines.
 This is referred to as gingival hyperplasia.
-Most of the time it is purely an aesthetic concern, but if proper home care does not take place, it can offer additional surface area for bacteria to grow and form gum disease.
+Most of the time it is purely an aesthetic concern, but if proper home care does not take place, it can offer an additional surface area for bacteria to grow and form gum disease.

 Make Sure Your Dentist and Doctor Communicate